-Regardless of where you are a now in your fundraising campaign, there are still new strategies to employ.
-It’s never too late or too early to take action towards year end fundraising success.
+Regardless of where you are a now in your fundraising campaign, there are still new nonprofit strategies to employ.
+It’s never too late or too early to take action towards year-end fundraising success.

 If your annual appeals are your only year end fundraising efforts, donors are likely to lose interest without regular interaction.
 Strengthening your relationships and seeking new ones is accomplished through consistent contact and outreach.
 Donor relationships hold the keys to success always.